 Part of this course is delivered by online video conference software; therefore, the student must have a computer and reliable internet access.

-Weekly webcasts and asynchronous online follow-up discussion
+Weekly video conference calls and asynchronous online follow-up discussion.

 • The JPS Hebrew-English Tanakh, either the Imitation Leather Student Edition (Jewish Publication Society, 2001) or the Pocket Edition (Jewish Publication Society, 2003).

 • Levenson, Jon D. The Love of God: Divine Gift, Human Gratitude, and Mutual Faithfulness in Judaism.
 Princeton, NJ: Princeton University Press, 2016

 • Soulen, R. Kendall, The God of Israel and Christian Theology (Fortress Press, 2009).

 • Heschel, Abraham Joshua.
 God in Search of Man: A Philosophy of Judaism.
 New York: Farrar, Straus & Giroux, 1976.
 Especially Parts 2 and 3.

 • Rudolph, David and Joel Willitts, eds.
 Introduction to Messianic Judaism: Ecclesial Context and BiblicalFoundation.
 Grand Rapids: Zondervan, 2013.

 • Zetterholm, Magnus.
 The Messiah: In Early Judaism and Christianity.
 Minneapolis: Fortress Press, 2007.